-PrivateVPN, the fourth entry on our list, is another excellent provider.
+PrivateVPN, the fifth entry on our list, is another excellent provider.
 Its VPN will allow you to safely stream, surf, and download content from the web, or simply check social media accounts or your e-mail with full anonymity and from anywhere, including Chile.
 Important features of the service are its speed and its ease of use.
 It is one of the best VPNs for general daily use.
 As for the client software, it is available for smartphones, desktop and laptop computers, and even the Amazon Fire TV.
 It boasts a lightweight and easy to use interface.
 This is an excellent option for anyone who wants to use a VPN but doesn’t want to have to deal with complicated interfaces.

 PrivateVPN’s network is comprised of over 150 servers in 56 different countries.
 While this may not be much—especially when compared to some other providers on our list—it is usually more than enough.
 This provider can certainly deliver the speed and security that you’d expect.
 Talking about security, it uses 256-bit AES encryption and will keep your connection safe with an automatic kill switch and DNS leak protection.
 The supplier has a zero logging policy on all traffic for an excellent level of privacy.

 Last on our list is PureVPN, a VPN supplier which is known for its fast and unrestricted access to the internet.
 Don’t let its ranking lead you to believe it is not good.
 The provider has a large network of 2,000+ servers in 140+ countries.
 They’re almost everywhere.
 In addition to locations, PureVPN offers speedy connections, strong encryption algorithms, a zero-logging policy, unlimited bandwidth, DNS leak protection, and a quick kill switch to make sure your data always stays safe in case the tunnel ceases working unexpectedly.